einstweilen/doxiemizer/README.md

 ![Doxiemizer vs. standard Doxie software](images-for-readme/installer-disclaimer.png)

-### Background
-The Doxie is great as long as the documents fit in the scanner.
-But how can you scan a document that is too large or too thick or has any glued or stapled objects on it?
-You simply can’t.

-Doxiemizer allows you to combine documents from different sources in one Doxie document and save them as one OCR'ed PDF or stitched image.

-Take a photo of the document with your camera or mobile phone and use Doxiemizer to prepare the image files for import.
-If the document wont’t fit on one photo, just take two or more photos, choose Prepare for Stitching, stitch them together and choose Send to Prepare for OCR.
 ## Installation
 ### Requirements
 * Mac OS X 10.6.8 or above (AutoStitch needs 10.7 or above)